Tyler Reddick makes NASCAR history at COTA with 3rd straight win to start the season

-AUSTIN, Texas – Tyler Reddick's latest win drove him straight into the NASCAR record books.
+Tyler Reddick’s latest win drove him straight into the NASCAR record books. – AUSTIN, Texas (AP) - Tyler Reddick’s latest win drove him straight into the NASCAR record books.

 Reddick held off hard-charging Shane van Gisbergen over the final 20 laps at the Circuit of the Americas on Sunday to become the first Cup Series driver to win the first three races of the season.